zio/zio-zmx/docs/metrics/index.md

 metric, the API defines a `xxxxWith` method to construct a `MetricAspect[A]` with a mapper function from `A` to the type required by the metric.

 The API functions in this document are implemented in the `MetricAspect` object.
 An effect can be applied to an effect with the `@@` operator.

+Once an application is instrumented with ZMX aspects, it can be configured with a client implementation that is responsible for providing the captured metrics to an appropriate backend.
+Currently, ZMX supports clients for [StatsD](statsd.md) and [Prometheus](prometheus.md) out of the box.

 ## Counter